Anti-scam efforts by MDDI

 Offering subscribers the features to block all incoming international calls and SMSes

-Over 800,000 subscribers have activated the feature to block incoming international overseas calls and over 200,000 subscribers have activated the feature to block overseas SMSes.
+To date, over 1.1 million subscribers have activated the feature to block overseas calls and over 270,000 subscribers have activated the feature to block overseas SMSes.
 Subscribers are encouraged to activate the features if they do not expect to receive any overseas calls or SMSes.

 Initiatives by the Cyber Security Agency of Singapore (CSA)